aalam-shah/INDUCTION-PROGRAMME-2025/README.md

 The final lecture of the day was conducted by our HoD ma’am.
 We truly enjoyed this class because of her *unique and engaging teaching style.
 She taught us about Electromagnetic Waves in a very interesting way.
 Later we have moved to our homes.

+## DAY 9 (Aug 12,2025)

+We were ready for college and attended our first class of the day.
+The lecture was on Economics, conducted by Professor Puran Singh.
+He taught us about demand, supply, quantity, and price.
+It was an amazing and engaging session.

+The next class was a Physics lecture by Dr. Randhir Singh , where we learned about Einstein’s theories and the basics of lasers.

+After that, we moved to the second floor for our Engineering Drawing and Graphics class.
+This class felt completely different, as we learned how to form alphabets on graph sheets in a proper and technical way.

+By then, break time had arrived, and we all enjoyed our lunch together.
+Today was our first workshop , where we learned carpentry work.
+We were introduced to different types of wood, their properties , and their uses in daily life.
+Later, we returned home with new experiences and knowledge.